Randomized Continuous Frames in Time-Frequency Analysis: Phase space signal processing and its stochastic approximation

 In the case of a Parseval frame, a signal processing method in phase space is any procedure that maps a signal $s\in\cH$ to phase space, applies a pointwise nonlinearity $r:\CC\rightarrow\CC$ on $V_f[s]$ (by $g\mapsto r\big(V_f[s](g)\big)$), applies a linear operator $T$, and synthesizes back to a signal.
 Namely, we consider procedures of the form

 In this subsection we show the extension of this procedure to non-Parseval phase space signal processing based on continuous frames.

 In case $f$ is a continuous frame, we consider two approaches to phase space signal processing, both generalizing the Parseval frame formulation.
-A basic guideline of the construction is to derive computationally tractable formulas.
+A basic guideline of the construction is to derive formulas which can be discretized efficiently.
 Equations (\ref{eq:CSS2frame}) and (\ref{eq:inver_proj}) give constructive formulas for $V_f$ and $V_f^*$, and we show in this paper that the Monte Carlo formulations efficiently approximate these formulas in the CWT, STFT, and LTFT transforms.
-Hence, in general, we consider cases where the computation of $V_f$ and $V_f^*$ is tractable.
-We moreover assume that the inverse frame operator $S_f^{-1}$ is computationally tractable.
-In the example of the LTFT, we show in this paper that applying $S_f^{-1}$ takes $O(M\log(M))$ operations, where $M$ is the resolution of the signal space.
+We moreover only treat continuous frames for which $S_f^{-1}$ can be discretized efficiently in the signal space.
+For example, this is the case for Parseval frames, since $S_f=I$, and for the LTFT (Definition \ref{The localizing time-frequency continuous frame}), as we show in Subsection \ref{The frame operator of the LTFT}.
 Hence, we allow in our general formulations of phase space signal processing the application of $V_f,V_f^*$, and $S_f^{-1}$, in addition to the phase space operator $T$ and the pointwise non-linearity $r$.
-In the example of stochastic LTFT phase vocoder, the whole signal processing pipeline takes $O(M\log(M))$ operations.